Edward George Bootle-Wilbraham, 2nd Earl of Lathom1

 F, #27720, d.
 4 April 1879

-Lady Catherine St. Lawrence was the daughter of William St. Lawrence, 2nd Earl of Howth and Margaret Burke.1 She married Charles Boyle, Viscount Dungarvan, son of General Sir Edmund Boyle, 8th Earl of the County of Cork and Isabella Henrietta Poyntz, on 10 March 1828 at Dublin, County Dublin, Ireland.1 She died on 4 April 1879 at 10 Chesham Place, London, England.1 She was buried on 9 April 1879 at Marston Bigod, Somerset, England.1 Her will (dated her son, the Earl of Cork) was probated on 19 April 1879.1
+Lady Catherine St. Lawrence was the daughter of William St. Lawrence, 2nd Earl of Howth and Margaret Burke.1 She married Charles Boyle, Viscount Dungarvan, son of General Edmund Boyle, 8th Earl of Cork and Isabella Henrietta Poyntz, on 10 March 1828 at Dublin, County Dublin, IrelandG.1 She died on 4 April 1879 at 10 Chesham Place, London, EnglandG.1 She was buried on 9 April 1879 at Marston Bigod, Somerset, EnglandG.1 Her will (dated her son, the Earl of Cork) was proven (by probate) on 19 April 1879.1

 Her married name became Boyle.